Timeline. Map. Go to today’s Bible reading (use your browser arrow to return): Ezekiel 43:18–46:24

 “But the priests, who are Levites and descendants of Zadok and who faithfully carried out the duties of my sanctuary when the Israelites went astray from me, are to come near to minister before me; they are to stand before me to offer sacrifices of fat and blood,” declares the Sovereign LORD (Ezekiel 44:10-15, NIV).

-Instruction for the Jewish leaders
+Instruction for the Jewish Leaders

 The leaders of the people, who had stolen land from their rightful owners for their own profits, must cease this evil practice.
 They must behave with honesty and justice (Ezekiel 45:9-10).

-Instructions for the prince
+Instructions for the Prince

 A mystery person in the new city and temple is the prince.
 He will offer sacrifices for himself and the people as a priest, and worship God.
-He will occupy a unique position and have special access through the same eastern gate that the presence of God will enter.
+He will occupy a unique position and have special access through the same eastern gate that God will enter.
 The prince will also father children, and God will issue land for his inheritance.

 Who is this prince?

-Ezekiel 37:24-25 identifies him as David, former renowned king of Israel, a man after God’s own heart.
+Ezekiel 37:24-25 identifies him as David, the former renowned king of Israel, a man after God’s own heart.
 If this Scripture is taken literally, then David will be resurrected from the dead to once again live a human life, capable of sinning and fathering children.

-A problem exists with this interpretation, however, because like Moses and Elijah, David is in his glorified state.
+However, a problem exists with this interpretation.
+Like Moses and Elijah, David is in his glorified state.
 Why would he leave that to become human again?
 A literal interpretation is possible because God is in control.
 However, he may be a prince like David in the same way that John the Baptist is likened to Elijah (Matthew 11:10-14).
+Perhaps the mystery prince will even be a human descendant of David.
+Priestly Duties of the Prince

 What kind of offerings do we give to God— our best, or something less?